Contributing

 cd Ribasim-NL

-Setting up Pixi
+Setting up uv

 Then set up the environment by running the following command.
-Check out the pixi.toml file to see the tasks that are part of this, you can also run them individually.

 Co-development with Ribasim

-ribasim = { git = "https://github.com/Deltares/Ribasim.git", branch = "main", subdirectory = "python/ribasim" }
+ribasim = { git = "https://github.com/Deltares/Ribasim", branch = "main", subdirectory = "python/ribasim" }

-You can change the branch name if needed, or use a specific commit with for example --rev 0075d4a.
+You can change the branch name if needed, or use a specific commit with for example rev = "0075d4a".

 If you are making changes to the Ribasim repository yourself, it will be more convenient to point to a local clone rather than GitHub.
 This can be done using this syntax: